 Population growth in urban and metropolitan communities continues above the national average, which means more 911 calls and more patients in hospitals.
-Other pressures, like the opioid epidemic, natural disasters (wildfires, floods) and global pandemic add to the demands on the system.
-All of these factors mean that timely access to high-quality pre-hospital paramedic services are more important than ever
+Other pressures, like the ongoing pandemic, the opioid epidemic, the effects of climate change and natural disasters (wildfires, floods) add to the demands on the system.

+All these factors mean that timely access to high-quality prehospital paramedic services is more important than ever.

 In larger centers, paramedic and dispatch services are stretched to a maximum workload capacity.
 Paramedics working in this environment are experiencing high levels of stress related injuries, like PTSD.
 This leads to high levels of sick time and long-term injury.
-We must ensure we are providing adequate care and prevention training to the paramedics who care for our communities.
+We must ensure we are providing adequate care and preventative measures to protect the well-being of the paramedic and dispatchers who care for our communities.

-Getting Involved In The Solution
+Getting Involved in the Solution

 Municipal representatives have a critical role in the decisions being made about healthcare services in your community.
 You know the needs of your community better than anyone else.
-We welcome the opportunity to discuss your communities specific healthcare needs, gaps and paramedic services.
+We welcome the opportunity to discuss your community's specific healthcare needs, gaps and paramedic services.
 Contact us by email: info@apbc.ca.
 We ask that you write both the Health Minister and Health Critic to advocate for enhanced paramedic services and healthcare in your community.

-We ask that you highlight
+We ask that you highligh

-- Your unique community issues. - Your concerns about paramedic workloads and burnout. - Your support for new programs like Community Paramedicine. - Share this with other community leaders.
+- Your unique community issues. - Your concerns about paramedic and dispatcher workloads and well-being. - Your support for new programs like Community Paramedicine. - Share this with other community leaders.